horchi/linux-homectld/README.md

 Reboot to apply this settings!

-The poold checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be configurable via the web interface.
+The homectld checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be configurable via the web interface.

-# Time to first start of poold
+# Time to first start of homectld
 ```
-systemctl start poold
+systemctl start homectld
 ```

 # And enable it for automatic start at boot
 ```
-systemctl enable poold
+systemctl enable homectld
 ```

 ### to check it's current state call

 ```
-systemctl status poold
+systemctl status homectld
 ```

 it should now 'enabled' and in state 'running'!

-### also check the syslog about errors of the poold, this will show all its current log messages
+### also check the syslog about errors of the homectld, this will show all its current log messages

 ```
-grep "poold:" /var/log/syslog
+grep -i "error" /var/log/homectld.log
 ```